HomeAround the provinceMohawk College expanding to Burlington to address demand for skilled trades training,...

 Officials announced the plan in a Letter of Understand with the City of Burlington and Burlington Economic Development.

-“Burlington is a vibrant and growing community, with impressive residential, commercial and industrial growth, but is not currently home to a public community college,” said Mohawk College President Paul Armstrong.
+“Burlington is a vibrant and growing community, with impressive residential, commercial and industrial growth, but is not currently home to a public community college,” Mohawk College President Paul Armstrong said in a statement.
 “For 57 years, Mohawk College has been educating and preparing highly skilled graduates for success.
 We are excited to extend the college’s world-class post-secondary training into Burlington.”

 The recent launch of Mohawk College’s School of Climate Action and growing demand for more people and training in skilled trades and technology are priorities for the college.